dojo/site/README.md

 ### Markdown Compiler

-Compile takes a path to a markdown file, relative to the `content` path, as an input.
-The markdown file is then run through `remark`, which converts it to HTML and looks for specially designated tags to convert to Dojo widgets.
+The markdown compiler takes the contents of a mardown file as an input.
+The input is then run through `remark`, which converts it to HTML and looks for specially designated tags to convert to Dojo widgets.
 This is used for generating entire pages from markdown.

 ### Available Widgets